 - After an HIA training HIP led and with technical assistance from HIP, the Bernalillo County Office of Environmental Health worked with community members to conduct an HIA on a proposed waste facility in a low-income Hispanic neighborhood.
 After considering data from the HIA, the planning commission denied the permit for the facility.
 The county and community have now begun additional HIAs.

-Please visit our Projects page for more information on each of the HIAs referenced above.
+Please visit our Case Stories page for more information on each of the HIAs referenced above.